RandomFractals/vscode-snippets-viewer/README.md

 # Features

 - View extension snippets grouped by language in the Snippets Tree View ⎇
-- Open an extension snippets file to view snippets JSON config
+- Open extension snippets file to view snippets JSON config
 - Go to the snippet definition in a snippet file
-- See snippet prefix and shortcut keystrokes in the snippets tree view
+- See snippet prefix and shortcut keystrokes in the Snippets tree view
-- View snippet description and preview snippet body code in the snippets tree view markdown tooltip
+- View snippet description and preview snippet body code in the Snippets tree view markdown tooltip
-- Insert a snippet from the snippets tree view into the active code editor
+- Insert a snippet from the Snippets tree view into the active code editor
-- Toggle built-in language snippets display
+- Toggle built-in language extension snippets display
-- Skip language snippets in tree view option
+- Skip language snippets option for specified langauges
-- Expend snippet files option for language tree node expend
+- Expend snippet files on snippet language tree node expend
+- Sort snippets by name
-- View snippets settings
+- View Snippets Viewer settings

 # VSCode Contributions